DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-28-custom-directive.md

 ---
 layout: post
-title: Create a custom attribute directive in Angular to enforce consistancy, reduce duplication and simplify our templates
+title: Create a custom attribute directive in Angular to enforce consistency, reduce duplication and simplify our templates
 ---

 In this blog, I explain the different types of directives in Angular, create a custom attribute directive and use it in a template.